SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1120 - Structured Programming 2/01 - Python/Lessons/09 - Selection - Nesting Selection Statements.md

 Here, `len(name)` is only evaluated **after** Python confirms that `name` is not `None`.
 This prevents the program from crashing.

-This pattern is extremely common in real-world programming and is one of the strongest reasons to use nested conditionals instead of `and`.
+This pattern is extremely common in real-world programming and is one of the most common reasons to use nested conditionals instead of `and`.

 ## Nesting Improves Readability for Complex Logic